isomerpages/govtech-corp/media/technews/_posts/2021-12-03-post-Travel in the time of COVID – tech is making your overseas trip less painful than you think.md

 process has been revamped to minimise contact with surfaces and others.</p>
 <p>For starters, online and mobile check-in is increasingly replacing the
 need to queue at counters.
-The Singapore Airlines (SIA) app can even generate a&nbsp;<a href="http://www.bbc.com/storyworks/future/imagining-the-future-of-air-travel/contactless-travel-in-the-new-normal" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">digital boarding pass</a>&nbsp;that enables passengers to proceed through the airport.</p>
+The Singapore Airlines (SIA) app can even generate a&nbsp;digital boarding pass&nbsp;that enables passengers to proceed through the airport.</p>
 <p>Passengers can also use the app to declare the number of baggage and auto-print
 their baggage tags at the airport.</p>
 <p>Even if there is a need to use check-in kiosks, there are now 160 newly